Driver's Eyes

 is a 1991 3D driving simulation arcade game developed and published in Japan by Namco.
-The game has a pseudo-panoramic view using three CRT screens; the player would sit in a then-realistic Formula One car cockpit with LCD instruments.
-The game would start with the player selecting either "easy drive" or "technical drive".
+The game has a pseudo-panoramic view using three CRT screens; the player sat in a then-realistic Formula One car cockpit with LCD instruments.
+The game started with the player selecting either "easy drive" or "technical drive".
 Once the selection was made the screen would show a 3D model of a Formula One car with a V8 engine being placed into the engine bay and then the body work gliding down.
 As that happened the camera view would change and reveal a sign saying "BRAKES ON".
 When the sign lifted the race would start.

 Reception

 In Japan, Game Machine listed Driver's Eyes on their May 1, 1991 issue as being the second most-successful upright/cockpit arcade game of the month.